 Most of our current teachers began their musical education in the Club and now share a wealth of experience and expertise to new generations.
 They nurture the pupils, develop their confidence and social skills and open their minds to new experiences as performers and listeners.
 The Club has produced 15 tutor books, which are used in the classes, along with other books and a number of CDs and DVDs.
 Traditional music is cross-generational and we encourage parents to play music with their children.

 The Club provides classes for adults and children at a variety of levels in a wide range of traditional instruments – currently tin whistle, flute, fiddle, banjo, accordion, concertina, harp, uilleann pipes – and in singing.
-In normal times these are held on Monday nights in a school in Armagh, with upwards of 30 separate classes every week.
-During the lockdown, we had to move all our classes online, and we have delivered hundreds of lessons in this new way; for each class, about 65% of lessons are recorded and 35% are live Zoom sessions so that tutors can stay in touch with students’ progress and offer individual guidance.
+In normal times these are held on Monday nights in a school in Armagh, with 30 to 40 separate classes every week.
+During the lockdown, we had to move all our classes online, and we delivered hundreds of lessons in this new way; for each class, about 65% of lessons were recorded and 35% were live Zoom sessions so that tutors can stay in touch with students’ progress and offer individual guidance.

 In normal times the Club’s students and their families come together once a month for a session in the Áras.
-We hope to resume this at some point in 2021, though numbers would have to be restricted until vaccination is widely taken up.
+We hope to resume this at some point in 2021-22, though numbers will have to be restricted until rates of Covid transmission are well down.